JoaquinFiorio/prueba-tecnica-eldar/README.md

 - Confirmation dialogs for critical actions.
 - Responsive design using PrimeFlex.

+> [!IMPORTANT]
+> Verify if your team has the correct compatible dependencies to run the project locally.

 ## Technologies Used

 - Angular (16.0.0): A framework for building single-page web applications.